 Always include your reference number and keep records of what you submitted and when.
 Keep this with copies of receipts and documentation for at least six years after.

 Being sent a request for additional documentation for a tax review can be scary.
 That’s why proper small business tax preparation is vital.
-The best thing you can do is to keep organized, clear records and to work with a reliable and skilled accountant.
+The best thing you can do is to keep organized, clear records and to work with a reliable and skilled accountant for your accounting services.
 At Genesa, we’re here to help you navigate the world of small business taxes and all the bumps along the way.
 Get in touch today.